Tinsae-Tadesse/devops-vagrant/README.md

 # Hosting a Website with Vagrant, Apache2, and vagrant-hostmanager

 ## Overview
-This guide walks you through creating a portable development environment using Vagrant, serving a static website via Apache2, and managing local DNS entries automatically using the vagrant-hostmanager plugin.
-Your website content will be cloned from a GitHub repository directly into the VM and served via Apache2.
+This guide walks you through creating a portable development environment using **Vagrant**, serving a static website via **Apache2**, and managing local DNS entries automatically using the **vagrant-hostmanager** plugin.
+Your website content will be cloned from a **GitHub repository** directly into the VM and served via Apache2.

 ## ✅ Prerequisites
 Before starting, make sure the following tools are installed on your local machine: